-The Virginia Breeders Fund is a financial incentive program to encourage thoroughbred and standardbred breeding in the Commonwealth.
+The Virginia Breeders Fund is a financial incentive program to encourage thoroughbred and Standardbred breeding in the Commonwealth.

-Virginia operates three different types of live horse racing throughout the state: thoroughbred racing at Colonial Downs in New Kent, harness racing at Shenandoah Downs in Woodstock, and steeplechase racing at Great Meadow in Fauquier.
 The Virginia-Certified Residency Program is a financial incentive program, funded by the Virginia Equine Alliance, to encourage owners with horses foaled (born) outside of Virginia to house their horses in the state to generate additional economic activity in Virginia's horse industry.